 There are rules for breaking ties in the semi and final games as set by the chairman.

 Rules for Tied games: Semi Final and Final Games Only.

-Should the semi final and final games be tied at the end of the game, the tie will be broken as follows:
+Should the semi final and final games be tied at the end of the game regulation, the tie will be broken as follows:

 The shootout is a last resort - hopefully the game will be decided in the overtime periods.

-Earlier this season, the NMHA Board of Directors passed a motion to eliminate bodychecking from all House Divisions, effective the 2012-2013 season.
-With the AGM on May 9, it is the right time to explain that decision.
+The NMHA Board of Directors passed a motion to eliminate bodychecking from all House Divisions, effective the 2012-2013 season.

 The Board did so for the following reasons:

 - Lack of interest by NMHA members: Unlike prior years, in 2011-2012, in Bantam and Midget, it was very difficult to find enough players for bodychecking teams.
 Some of these teams fell to 11 or 12 skaters on their roster.
 With the amount of ice available, all House teams must have at least 15 skaters per team.
 By contrast, the non-bodychecking divisions at these age levels were overfull.

 - Lack of House bodychecking programs within the HEO Minor: Only two Districts out of 10 maintain bodychecking at House and there is a motion under consideration in one of them to remove all bodychecking divisions in their House League.
 On top of that, Kanata has eliminated bodychecking, so the interlock agreement with them must not include any of our bodychecking divisions.

 - Removal of House bodychecking outside of the HEO Minor: The OHF, with almost half of the hockey players in Canada, banned bodychecking in all of their House Leagues, affecting nearly 200,000 players.